rt-saber/huawei-notes/README.md

 | copyright=2014-2018                          | -        | static                     |

-The primary session identified is called `szSessionID`.
+The primary session identifier is called `szSessionID`.
 The CSRF protection is called `szChallenge`